plokhotnyuk/jsoniter-scala/README.md

 - Configurable turning off hex dumping of affected by error part of byte buffer to reduce impact on performance
 - TODO: Generate codecs for ADTs with a specified resolving matcher for the discriminator field value
 - TODO: Add ability to read/write numbers from/to string values and vice versa
 - TODO: More efficient implementation for serialization and parsing of numbers
 - TODO: Extend codecs to allow using them for customization of serialization/parsing of types to/from map keys
 - TODO: Add support for configurable decimal number formatting for writing
 - TODO: Add support for some popular Scala classes like `Duration`, etc.
 - TODO: Add support for Java classes like `DateTime`, `UUID`, `URL`, POJOs & collections, etc.
 - TODO: Add extension modules with code generation for 3-rd party libraries with collections that are specialized for primitive types
 - TODO: Add support of UTF-16 & UTF-32 binaries and JSON encoded strings as input/output
+- TODO: Use [scala-chart](https://github.com/wookietreiber/scala-chart) for plotting of benchmark results

 ## How to use